srid/emanote/docs/tips/js/syntax-highlighting.md

     <snippet var="js.prism" />
 ```

-However, take note that Prism does not cooperate well with Emanote's live preview mode.
+> [!warning] Prism does not cooperate well with Emanote's live preview mode.